Welcome to our Anti-Bullying area!

 Are you a young person who’s being bullied?
 Or maybe you’re witnessing others being bullied?
-Either way there are ways around it.
-Here’s our anti-bullying tips for you.
+Either way, there are ways around it.
+Here are our anti-bullying tips for you:

 Tips for parents and carers

-◊ Find out what your child wants to happen.
-Help to identify steps you can take; and the skills they have to help sort out the situation.
+- Find out what your child wants to happen.
+Help to identify steps you can take; the skills they have to help sort out the situation.
 Make sure you always keep them informed about any actions you decide to take.